 Méitaka Kendall-Lekka, born in Majuro in 1983, belongs to the Rimwejoor, clan “Jowi”.
 She has been a professor and chairperson since 2014 of the Chair of Business Studies Department at the College of Marshall Island, Majuro.
 She holds an MBA from Chaminade University of Honolulu, and is a PhD candidate in Creative Leadership for Innovation and Change at the University of U.S. Virgin Islands, St.Thomas US Virgin Islands.
 In addition to dealing with internet-based learning and teaching, Ms. Kendall-Lekka is an active member several NGOs, such as Jo-Jikum, who is very active in climate protection.
 In 2019 she received the “Young Pacific Leaders” – Award for your political / cultural engagement.
 In February 2019 she represented the President of the Marshall Islands, Hilde Heine, with the mock session of the YPL climate change program at the Pacific Island Forum in Suva, Fiji.
 She is married and has a child.

-Featured video for the upcoming MI-CC session: Kathy Jetnil-Kijiner (RMI) and Kalaallit Nunaat (Greenland) performing “Rise: From One Island to Another.”
+Featured video for the past MI-CC sessions: Kathy Jetnil-Kijiner (RMI) and Kalaallit Nunaat (Greenland) performing “Rise: From One Island to Another.”
 More information you find on the project’s website here.